bl33m/csc2529_project/README.md

 You can use the
 `python3 make_occ_grid.py`
 to create custom static obstacles in the fluid field.
+We have a demo occ_grid.npy file included in the repo.

 ## Implementation Details